Home > All Recipes > Brownies and Bars > Fudgy Almond Flour Brownies For Two

 4.5 from 2 reviews

 Gluten free and small batch brownies – talk about a challenge.
-When I first published this almond flour brownie recipe three years ago, I can remember the sense of accomplishment in replicating the perfect brownie recipe into one that would fit my special diet.
+When I first published this recipe I remember the sense of accomplishment in replicating the perfect brownie recipe into one that would fit my special diet.
 My husband was relieved too. 🙂

 I adapted my small batch fudgy skillet brownies and test batch after test batch revealed making brownies without traditional flour is not hard (see for yourself with the new step-by-step photos I added!)
 I also wanted to give coconut sugar a try because I keep bags of it on hand to sweeten my coffee.